White Pass and Yukon Route: Heritage railway: 1988–present

 The shutdown was not for long.
 Tourism to Alaska began to increase, with many cruise ships stopping at Skagway.
 The scenery of the White Pass route was seen as a tourist draw and the rails of the White Pass & Yukon Route were laid down to the docks and along them for the former freight and cruise ship traffic.
-Cruise operators, recognizing the line's historic appeal to their passengers, pushed for its re-opening a heritage railway.
+Cruise operators, recognizing the line's historic appeal to their passengers, pushed for its re-opening as a heritage railway.
 The White Pass was well-positioned for train rides through the mountains to cruise ship tourists, running along the docks at the port.

 Following a deal between White Pass and the United Transportation Union, representing Alaska employees of the road, the White Pass Route was reopened between Skagway and White Pass in 1988 purely for tourist passenger traffic.
 The White Pass Route also bid on the ore-haul from the newly reopened Faro mine, but its price was considerably higher than road haulage over the Klondike Highway.

 The railway still uses vintage parlor cars, the oldest four built in 1881 and predating WP&YR by 17 years, and four new cars built in 2007 follow the same 19th-century design.
 At least eight cars have wheelchair lifts.

 A work train reached Whitehorse on September 22, 1988, its intent being to haul two locomotives, parked in Whitehorse for six years, to Skagway to be overhauled and used on the tourist trains.
 While in Whitehorse for approximately one week, it hauled the parked rolling stock – flatcars, tankers and a caboose – out of the downtown area's sidings, and the following year, they were hauled further south, many eventually sold.
 Most of the tracks in downtown Whitehorse have now been torn up, and the line's terminus is six city blocks south of the old train depot at First Avenue and Main Street.
 A single new track along the waterfront enables the operation of the Whitehorse Waterfront Trolley, a tourist line run by a local historical society.